jsmolka/blog/content/eggvance/progress-report-1/index.md

 Finishing the previous project also meant looking for a new one.
 The idea of creating a GBA emulator originated in a C++ programming class [^1] where one of my fellow students asked if the emulator I was playing on was the project for the class.
 I responded with "no", but the idea got stuck in my head.

+[^1]: What a boring class this was.
+The lecturer went over the basics of structured programming and the C/C++ memory model.
+At least I could use the time to work on my side projects.

 ## Black Box
 The inner workings of an emulator were completely alien to me.
 It was a black box that took input in form of ROMs and produced output in form of childhood nostalgia.
 Not knowing anything about video console emulation or something alike, I headed out to [/r/EmuDev](https://www.reddit.com/r/EmuDev/) and asked how to get started.
 The people there proposed the typical order for someone new to emulation: